misha-panyushkin/touchy/README.md

         preferable_way:   	typeof String
                             (one of "up", "right", "down", "left"),

+		// Much as object returned by getBoundingClientRect method.

 		right:			type of Number (px),
 		bottom:			type of Number (px),
 		left:			type of Number (px),